aniket-bhadra/redis-deep-dive-for-developers/README.md

 Redis doesn't auto-delete old snapshots, You control retention there is 2 types RDB (Redis Database Backup), AOF (Append-Only File) RDB and AOF are used to permanently store Redis data on disk to survive server crashes and restarts.
+RDB creates snapshots of RAM at specified intervals and saves to disk ✓ AOF stores every write command to disk, but not as snapshots - it logs each write operation as it happens (like a journal/log file).
+By default Redis uses RDB ✓

-RDB: Creates periodic snapshots based on time intervals + number of changes (binary files) - fast recovery but may lose recent data between snapshots.
+RDB: fast recovery but may lose recent data between snapshots.
-AOF: Logs every write command immediately - maximum data safety but slower startup, and most production uses both together.
+AOF: maximum data safety but slower startup, and most production uses both together.

 ### why use Redis for caching instead of server Ram?
 We use Redis for caching instead of server RAM because storing data separately makes the server stateless, making scaling easier.